UK Charity registered

 It was 2018 when James first began to be aware of problems with his sight.
 He was sent to hospital where doctors ordered numerous tests, scans and lumbar punctures, trying to ascertain the cause of his sight loss.
 James' weight was also a problem; he was over 18 stone.
 James was told that his eye problems were due to a functional neurological disorder and he also had optic nerve damage.

-James Morrison, a partially sighted runner will be running the London Marathon, on 21st April 2024, to raise money for Arise Kapumpe.
-He will be supported by his guide runner, Ollie Harrison, who is a teacher at The Croft School in Stratford-upon-Avon.
+James Morrison, a partially sighted runner took part in the London Marathon, on 21st April 2024, to raise money for Arise Kapumpe.
+He was supported by his guide runner, Ollie Harrison, who is a teacher at The Croft School in Stratford-upon-Avon.

 During Lockdown James managed to lose 3 stone but due to a family bereavement he became depressed and gained more weight.
 After joining a gym for a few months in April 2022, James began to take his training for fitness seriously but was bored on the treadmill!
 In May that year, having been introduced to a sighted guide, James did his first Parkrun (5k) in under 28 minutes.
 He was subsequently introduced to a running club and guided round a track.
 At a Parkrun the following week he met Ollie who encouraged him to do his first 10k run.
 In February 2023, James ran a half marathon in Brighton.
 In September he was told that his sight would only deteriorate and he was registered Sight Impaired.